plone/documentation/develop/addons/ajax.rst

   to make server-to-server call and return it as it would be a local call, thus working around cross-domain restriction

-This example is for Plone/Grok, but the code is easily port to other web frameworks.
+This example is for Plone, but the code is easily port to other web frameworks.

 .. note ::